jameslegg/sabnzbd/README.md

         "recipe[sabnzbd]"
       ]
     }

+If you want to add it to a Role that is also an option :-)

 Whatever node['sabnzbd']['gitref'] looks like will be installed on the node.
 This should be the latest stable release.
 If you want to track the 'develop' branch, or even a specific tag, then you can substitute that in and achieve the desired effect.